7 ways to get better natural sleep

 Struggling to get some decent shut eye?
 Tossing and turning with weird dreams?
-Feeling like your body is conspiring against you?
-You are not alone.
+Feeling like your body is conspiring against you to stop you drifting off to sleep?
+You’re not alone.

 Lying in bed with worries whirling through our mind, stopping us from drifting off, is not an uncommon phenomenon.
 All too often when we settle down for the evening, we struggle to switch off our thoughts from the day, constantly going over things that didn’t get done, and making mental notes of what needs to be achieved tomorrow.

-But while we can’t erase the many worries and thoughts we have, there are a few small things we can control to help reduce sleep problems.
-Rescue® have pulled together some top sleep tips to give yourself the best chance of a good night’s rest.
+But whilst we can’t erase the many worries and thoughts we have, there are a few small things we can control to help reduce your sleep problems.
+RESCUE® have pulled together some top sleep tips to give yourself the best chance of a good night’s rest.

 Shut down the electronics